 If your water comes from a well water source, you should get your water regularly tested.
 You can get advice on testing from your local environmental department.

-If you live in an older property, make sure than any lead pipes have been removed.
-Lead was a common material for piping drinking water until the last century, and is still a major source of harmful contamination.
+If you live in an older property, make sure that any lead pipes have been removed.
+The lead was a common material for piping drinking water until the last century and is still a major source of harmful contamination.
 Until the 1980s it was still used to solder copper pipes, and many brass faucets include lead allowing minute amounts into the water.

 The Stuff of Life